Signature Rule Authoring Guide

 - hex: <hex-string>

-match_all: <bool> # optional: if true, all payload_contains entries must match
+match_all: <bool> # optional: AND all payload_contains / payload_regex entries

 device_type: <string> # optional: pin device type for matched IPs